 Ingredients for the Charcoal Drawing Salve

-As activated charcoal is a big part of this draw out salve, I wanted to make sure to use the highest quality one I could find.
-I opted to go with Nature’s Way Coconut Charcoal on iHerb. iHerb was even kind enough to supply me with the ingredients I needed to create this charcoal drawing salve recipe!
-I enjoy shopping with them and am also a participant in the iHerb affiliate program designed to provide a means for me to earn a small commission on sales.
+As activated charcoal is a big part of this drawing salve, I wanted to make sure to use the highest quality one I could find.
+I opted to go with Nature’s Way Coconut Charcoal.

-As I was scrolling through iHerb to order Nature’s Way Coconut Charcoal, I noticed a few ingredients I had saved on my Account List: rosehip seed oil, jojoba oil, and bergamot essential oil.
-Then a light bulb came on.
-I should add some skin-healing ingredients to test in my drawing salve!
-I quickly updated my order to include both drawing and healing ingredients to test a new salve recipe.
-The key was not to choose ingredients that will absorb deeply into skin, but instead those that help to repair the surface of the skin.
+Beyond the charcoal, I also wanted to add some skin-healing ingredients to test in my drawing salve.
+The key was not to choose ingredients that would absorb deeply into the skin, but instead those that help to repair the surface of the skin.

 Skin-Healing Salve Ingredients